joshuacrass/time_blast/README.md

-# electron-react-tutorial
+# Time Blast
 This project is a learning resource designed to show how Electron, React, and webpack can work together.
-The react app itself, was originally written by @nataliacrass.
+The react app itself, was originally written by @nataliacrass and the electron boilerplate was a fork of electron-react-tutorial

 ### Instructions